Home » Non-Sweet Fruits: What Are They? Are They Actually That Healthy?

 Why are “vegetable fruits” fruits not sweet?

 Evolution’s short answer is that non-sweet fruits have evolved with fruit-eating birds.
-Birds are not appealed by sweet taste (they cannot even taste sweetness).
+Most birds are not appealed by sweet taste, because they cannot even taste sweetness.

-Sweet fruits have evolved with frugivores (fruit-eaters) that are appealed by sweet, i.e., mammalian frugivores, including primates (chimpanzees and humans are included).
-Non-sweet fruits only became human food recently through extensive cultivation and breeding for bigger, sweeter, and less toxic fruits.
+Sweet fruits have evolved with frugivores that crave and seek sweet-tasting food, i.e., fruit-eating mammals, including primates (chimpanzees and humans).
+Non-sweet fruits only became human food recently through extensive cultivation and breeding for bigger, sweeter, and less toxic traits compared to the wild type.

 Nightshade family (Solanaceae)

 Originally, the group of nightshade veggies (tomatoes, bell peppers, and eggplants) was deadly toxic!
-They contain the toxic solanin.
-Green tomatoes should not be eaten because the solanin content is too high!
+They contain toxic solanine.
+Green tomatoes should not be eaten because the solanine content is too high!

 Gourd family (Cucurbitacea)

-The plant family of cucumbers, pumpkins, and squash has bitter tasting cucurbitacin that signal toxicity to humans – tasting bitterness and toxicity, is crucial for survival and health of animals!
+The plant family of cucumbers, pumpkins, and squash contains bitter-tasting cucurbitacin that signals toxicity to humans – tasting bitterness and toxicity is crucial for the survival and health of animals!

-The bitter toxin can kill a human, when the off-putting taste of Cucurbitacea vegetables is ignored, like the case of a german gardener that died of courgette-poisoning (zucchini) and made it to the Newspapers in 2015!
+The bitter toxin can kill a human when the off-putting taste of Cucurbitacea vegetables is ignored, like the case of a German gardener who died of courgette-poisoning (zucchini) and made it to the Newspapers in 2015!

 “Although modern seed hybridising has bred the naturally-occurring toxin cucurbitacin out of cucumbers, pumpkins and squash it’s possible, through a rare mutation and back-crossing, for it to return.
 Home vegetable growers who repeatedly grow only their own collected seed run the risk of this occurring.”